And greetings to you, music lovers and thrill seekers.

 Nobody.

-If we have a federal administration which ignores the express will of the people in Doma, and when you have the people in taking initiative in California saying we don't want gay marriage, and then you get judges to overturn it, we're being besieged.
+If we have a federal administration which ignores the express will of the people in DOMA, and when you have the people take an initiative in California saying we don't want gay marriage, and then you get judges to overturn it, we're being besieged.

-I don't know whether this guy's in on the whole game of the agenda if he's a dupe.
+I don't know what it is, guys, in on the whole game of the agenda if he's a dupe.

 And by that, Chris Como may actually believe that this was nothing more than weddings and pictures.